 Garage Financing And Loan Options

 Adding a garage to your property might be one of the best home improvement projects you can pursue in terms of its impact on your daily life.
 A garage can provide extra storage, a staging space for outdoor projects and a secure and reliable parking spot that keeps your vehicle safe from weather damage, saving you the time and effort of keeping up with snow, pollen or whatever else nature might deposit on your car.

-But while the convenience and versatility of a garage are undeniable, they come with a significant price tag.
-The good news is that there are plenty of garage financing options available that can break down your costs and make your home improvement goals attainable.
-Let’s learn about them now.
+But while the convenience and versatility of a garage are undeniable, it can come with a significant price tag.
+The good news is that plenty of garage financing options are available to break down your costs and make your home improvement goals attainable.

 While you may be able to find dedicated “garage loans,” your financing options for a garage, carport or other detached structure are similar to your loan options for other home improvement projects.

-Personal loans are likely your best bet for garage financing.
-They offer a quick turnaround, require no collateral and don't weigh your credit score as heavily as other loan options.
-Even if your credit score stands as a “work in progress” you might still be able to secure a personal loan and move financially forward if you're willing to accept a higher interest rate.
+Personal loans can be an ideal financing option for building or remodeling a garage.
+They offer a quick turnaround, are unsecured (for example, no collateral) and don’t factor in your credit score as heavily as other loan options.
+Even if your credit score is on the lower side right now, you might still be able to get a personal loan if you can accept a higher interest rate.

 Home Equity Loans

-Home equity loans are a little more complicated.
-For one, you’ll need a credit score of 680 or higher and at least 20% equity in your home to qualify, as well as a credit score of 680 or higher, with Rocket Mortgage®.
-These requirements mean it could take longer qualify, plus you'll be using your house as collateral – meaning you could lose your home if you miss or are late on monthly payments – and might have to pay higher fees and closing costs than you would with other loan options.
+Home equity loans aren’t quite as simple as personal loans.
+For one, you’ll need a credit score of 680 or higher and at least 20% equity in your home to qualify.
+These requirements mean it could take longer to qualify, plus you’ll be using your house as collateral – meaning you could lose your home if you miss or are late on monthly payments – and might have to pay higher fees and closing costs than you would with other loan options.